dtlnor/VapourSynth-TMaskCleanerMod/README.md

     - `4`: Include only adjacent pixels (top/bottom/left/right) in a 3×3 neighborhood

 - **reverse** = `false`
     Set to true to filter out objects larger than `length`.
+    Assume input clip is 8bit.
     - `false`:
         - Values **below** `length` will be zeroed
         - Values within [`length`, `length`+`fade`] will be assigned values gradually from **0** to **255**